dpiparo/vdt/ReadMe.md

 |Tan|0.35|

 ## Related Documents:
-   * A full characterisation of the accuracies please refer to this [http://indico.cern.ch/contributionDisplay.py?contribId=4&sessionId=9&confId=202688 presentation].
+   * A full characterisation of the accuracies please refer to this [presentation](http://indico.cern.ch/contributionDisplay.py?contribId=4&sessionId=9&confId=202688).

 ## Reference
 If you want to cite vdt, please use your reference: